knative/docs/docs/versioned/admin/editing-configmaps.md

 ConfigMap files installed by Knative contain an `_example` key that shows the usage and purpose of all the known configuration keys in that ConfigMap.
 This key does not affect Knative behavior, but contains a value which acts as a documentation comment.

-If a user edits the `_example` key by mistakenly thinking their edits don't effect on the cluster operation, the Knative webhook catches the error and alerts the user that their update could not be patched.
-More specifically, the edit is caught when the value of the checksum for the `_example` key is different when compared with the `knative.dev/example-checksum` annotation on the ConfigMap.
-If the checksum is null or missing, the webhook server does not create the warning.
+If a user edits the `_example` key rather than creating a new key in the ConfigMap, the changes won't affect the cluster cluster configuration, which can be confusing.
+The Knative webhook flags this error and alerts the user that their update could not be patched.
+More specifically, the edit is caught when the checksum for the `_example` key differs from the `knative.dev/example-checksum` annotation on the ConfigMap.
+If the checksum is null or missing, the webhook does not create the warning.

 Accordingly, you cannot alter the contents of the `_example` key, but you can delete the `_example` key altogether or delete the annotation.